A large deviation principle for Wigner matrices without Gaussian tails: Introduction

-The second part, the ``random graph theory part'' of the work, is presented in Section \ref{sec:esgraphs}.
-Here, we prove the above mentioned LDP for the spectral measures $\mu_C$.
-This requires the analysis of large deviations for sparse random networks, and some use of the theory of local convergence for random networks that was recently developed by Benjamini and Schramm \cite{bensch}, Aldous and Steele \cite{aldoussteele}, and Aldous and Lyons \cite{aldouslyons}.
-Let us briefly sketch the main ideas.
-Let $G_n$ be the sparse random network naturally associated to the $n\times n$ matrix $C$, and let $\r_n$ denote the law of the equivalence class (under rooted isomorphisms) of the connected component of $G_n$ at the root, when the root is chosen uniformly at random.
-The law $\r_n$ is regarded as an element of the space $\cP(\cG_*)$ of probability measures on $\cG_*$, where $\cG_*$ is the space of equivalence classes of connected rooted networks.
+The second part, the ``random graph theory part'' of the work, is presented in Section~\ref{sec:esgraphs}.
+Here, we prove the above mentioned LDP for the spectral measures~$\mu_C$.
+By viewing the matrix $C$ as the adjacency matrix of a weighted graph, one runs naturally into the analysis of large deviations for sparse random networks.
+This is best formulated within the theory of local convergence for networks that was recently developed by Benjamini and Schramm \cite{bensch}, Aldous and Steele \cite {aldoussteele} and Aldous and Lyons \cite{aldouslyons}.
+Let us briefly sketch the main ideas---all details will be given in Section~\ref{sec:esgraphs}.
+Let $G_n$ be the sparse random network naturally associated to the $n\times n$ matrix $C$, that is, $G_n$ is the weighted graph with $n$ vertices whose adjacency matrix is given by $C$.
+Notice that the weights can have a sign, and there are loops corresponding to nonzero diagonal entries of $C$.
+Take a vertex at random, call it the root, and consider the connected component of $G_n$ at that vertex.
+This gives rise to a random connected rooted network, we call $\r_n$ its law.
+By identifying two networks which differ only by a permutation of the vertex labels, the law $\r_n$ is regarded as an element of the space $\cP(\cG_*)$ of probability measures on $\cG_*$, where $\cG_*$ is the space of equivalence classes (under rooted isomorphisms) of connected rooted networks.
+The essential point is that the eigenvalue distribution $\mu_C$ can be identified with a suitable ``spectral measure'' $\mu_{\r_n}$ associated to the law $\r _n$; see also~\cite{MR2724665,MR2789584,MR2857250} for recent works based on the same idea.

+Since the network $G_n$ is very sparse, one has that almost surely $\r _n$ converges (under the weak local convergence \cite{aldouslyons}) to the Dirac mass on the trivial element of $\cG_*$, namely the network consisting of a single isolated vertex (the root).
 We introduce a suitable weak topology on $\cP(\cG_*)$, and prove that the measures $\r_n$ satisfy a LDP with speed $n^{1+\alpha/2}$ and a good rate function $I(\r)$.
-The latter is finite only if $\r$ belongs to the so called sofic measures, i.e.\ if $\r$ is a limit of finite networks, and if the support of $\r$ satisfies some natural constraints.
-We call $\cP_s(\cG_*)$ the set of such probability measures.
-We find that for $\r\in\cP_s(\cG_*)$, one has
+The latter is finite only if $\r$ belongs to the so called sofic measures, that is, if $\r$ is the weak local limit of finite networks, and if the support of $\r$ satisfies some natural constraints.
+Call $\cP _s(\cG _*)$ the set of such probability measures.
+We find that for $\r\in\cP _s(\cG_*)$, one has